presidential-innovation-fellows/pif-website/_newprojects/usda-farmers.md

 agency: "USDA"
 title: "USDA - Farmers.gov"
 cover_art: "hero-new-farmers_copy.jpg"
-subtitle: "How might the U.S. Department of Agriculture deliver better end-to-end services to its customers?"
+subtitle: "How might the U.S. Department of Agriculture deliver a better experience for America's farmers?"

-impact_heading: "Supporting the U.S. Department of Agriculture as it re-envisions how it engages with its customers: America’s farmers, ranchers, conservationists, and private foresters"
+impact_heading: "Help the U.S. Department of Agriculture re-imagine how it engages with its customers: America’s farmers, ranchers, conservationists, and private foresters"

 description: "<h5>To better serve America’s farmers, ranchers and foresters, the USDA’s Farm Production and Conservation (FPAC) mission area is building Farmers.gov, a dynamic online customer driven website that delivers the information, tools and advice.
 Farmers.gov will have an external website that will service as the customer gateway and a common customer portal where USDA customers can apply for programs, process technical and financial transactions and manage accounts.
 The portal will improve the delivery of information and programs to FPAC customers through a single digital experience leveraging an omni-channel approach that will increase efficiencies in support of the service centers and enable a consistent engagement (online and mobile) with self-service capabilities.</h5>